 Hence, to charge a considerable amount to the client despite a slight discount given.
 The firm anticipates that they have a bigger budget to buy, hence will not budge further.

 Theoretically, they are right.

-In practical terms, it’s flawed because an operating budget can be sliced to different parts and it depends on how important is your product or service value to them.
+In practical terms, it can be flawed because an operating budget can be sliced to different parts – sometimes, the expenditure is cut and the last they do is to spend on you despite reporting healthy revenue growth.
+It depends on how important is your product or service value.

-So what do you get mostly in the end?
+So what does the salesperson get mostly in the end?

 Ideally, this is the best approach.
 The approach is consultative, trying to get into the minds of prospects to understand how they feel, what they are facing before the salesperson proposes a suitable solution.
 The sales cycle will not be too quick, time is allowed for client relationship to blossom and salespeople are encouraged to ask more questions first to uncover the real needs.

 So, the expectation from the top bosses is not overbearing but cultivates a sense of teamwork, sharing and learning.
 Hence, the culture is that the sales guys are more approachable, friendly and thoughtful.

 The downside is – if this is taken too extreme, potential prospects will take the salespeople for a free ride.
 Therefore, there has to be a balance in place – knowing a time to be assertive and a time to be in deep listening mode.

 Understanding all three above is important.
 Find out where your sales culture fits well.
 The best solution is to a point where client-centrist makes the bulk of the culture.

 A great sales culture is one that the salespeople are empowered to make decisions yet accept the decisions made by the management, respect the best practices underlined by the firm across offices and territories.